PharaohTools/ptvirtualize/README.md

 as code in PHP.

 Its easy to write modules for any Operating System but we've begun with Ubuntu and adding more as soon as possible.
-Currently, all of the Modules work on Ubuntu 12, most on 13 and 14, and a few on Centos, Windows and Mac.
+Currently, Phlagrant works smoothly Windows and Ubuntu.

 ## Installation

 The preferred way to install any of the Pharaoh apps (including this) is through cleopatra.
-If you install cleopatra on your machine (http://git.pharaohtools.com/phpengine/cleopatra), then you can install phlagrant using the following:
+If you install cleopatra on your machine (http://github.com/PharaohTools//cleopatra), then you can install phlagrant using the following:

 sudo cleopatra phlagrant install --yes --guess